-- Senior School Production.
-The Senior School annual production provides students at all levels with the opportunity to be involved in a full scale production – in a lead role, in the chorus, as a dancer, as a musician or backstage.
+- Performing Arts.
+Senior School provides girls with the opportunity to compete within Dance teams.
+They include Hip Hop and Lyrical Dance.
+Students also have the opportunity to participate in the annual full scale senior school production – in a lead role, in the chorus, as a dancer, as a musician or backstage.

 - Social Justice.
 Students may elect to join Lowther Hall’s Social Justice Committee.
 Led by the School’s Social Justice Prefect, the committee plans and coordinates fundraising and awareness raising activities around issues or causes as determined by the student body.

 - Debating.
-In addition to inter House debating, Lowther Hall students may represent the School in Debating Association of Victoria (DAV) competitions.
+Lowther Hall students may represent the School in Debating Association of Victoria (DAV) competitions.

 - Journalism.
 For those with a journalistic bent, the Senior School student newspaper “The Mansion Messenger” provides an outlet for girls wishing to write articles, submit cartoons or participate in written debate.
 Senior School students also produce the School’s annual student magazine, “The Chronicle”.

 - Clubs.
 A range of clubs including Science Club, Art and Design Club, Book Club, Maths Club and Chess Club cater to students’ individual interests.

 - Makerspace.
 The Senior School Learning Resource Centre provides lunchtime activities including robotics, 3D printing and craft.

 - Years 7 and 8 Community Connections Program.
 Students in these years have the opportunity to lead workshops with residents of Benetas Aged Care.

 - Leadership Opportunities.
 There are over 80 positions for leadership within senior school at Lowther Hall including: Prefect Body, Deputy and Assistant Deputy House Captains, Faculty Captains, Activity Captains, Sports Captains and Year 11 House Leaders.